RKrahl/pytest-dependency/doc/src/reference.rst

     for the test may be set in the depends argument.

     :param name: the name of the test to be used for referencing by dependent tests.
-If not set, it defaults to the internal name used in pytest, that is the name of the test function, extended by the parameters if applicable.
+If not set, it defaults to the node ID defined by pytest, that is the name of the test function, extended by the parameters if applicable.
     :type name: :class:`str`
     :param depends: dependencies, a list of names of tests that this